bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 \end{align*}
 $$

-Which suggests that there should be method for finding the number for Beethoven's notes which matches how we talk about everyday numbers.
+Which suggests that there should be a method by which the number for Beethoven's notes can be found, a method which matches how we talk about everyday numbers.
 And indeed there is, though it might not look the same at first flush.

 $$
 \begin{align*}